KelvinLi2020/P_wiki/PingPong-program.md

 begins execution.
 The machine `Client` is annotated with `main` to indicate that program execution begins with a single instance of `Client` entering state `Init`.
-Let us call this machine X.
+Let us call this `Client` instance X.
-The machine X creates an instance of `Server` and raises `SUCCESS` to enter state `SendPing`.
+X creates an instance of `Server` and raises `SUCCESS` to enter state `SendPing`.
 Let us call this `Server` instance Y; it begins execution in state `WaitPing` of `Server`.